Dr Amelia Green

-I am currently investigating the multi-faceted (e.g. social, cultural, economic) value of Australian silo art and other rural murals.
+I am currently investigating the multi-faceted (e.g. social, cultural, economic) value of Australian silo art.

-Continuing this research on larger scales is important to help optimally facilitate the capacity of this silo art (and other forms of street art) to empower local communities, activate places and support the social sustainability of rural and regional Australian towns across the country for years to come.
+Continuing this research on larger scales is important to help facilitate the capacity of silo art to empower local communities, activate places and support the vitality and sustainability of regional Australian towns across the country for years to come.

 I am conducting this research in collaboration with local groups and organisations.

-Please contact me if you would like to know more about collaborating.
+Please get in touch if you would like to know more about collaborating.